-Utah Tanker Truck Accident Lawyer
+Utah Tanker Truck Crash Lawyer

 Tanker trucks haul fuel, chemicals, and other dangerous materials across the country.
 The inherently dangerous cargo these vehicles haul puts crash victims at greater risk of catastrophic injuries and devastating financial losses.
 The medical bills and lost income from a tanker truck accident can add unjust hardships to an already difficult situation.

 If you sustained injuries in a Utah tanker truck accident that wasn’t your fault, contact Swenson & Shelley immediately.
 For over 30 years, our attorneys have represented injured people and secured millions of dollars in compensation through verdicts and settlements.
 Our legal team will handle all the legal work in your case so you can focus on your health and moving forward.
-Call or visit our contact page for a free consultation with a tanker truck accident attorney.
+Call or visit our contact page for a free consultation with a Utah truck accident attorney.

-Hazards that Lead to Tanker Truck Accidents
+Hazards that Lead to Tanker Truck Crashes

 Some dangers that can cause a tanker truck accident include:

 - Unstable cargo – While other commercial trucks haul solid materials, tanker trucks often carry cargo in liquid or gas form.
 Liquid cargo can slosh around inside the tank as the truck moves, causing balance issues that can lead to an accident.
 Other tanker trucks transport gaseous cargo.
 Those gases can expand, leak, or ignite, leading to a crash.

 - Driver errors – The Federal Motor Carrier Safety Administration (FMCSA) requires operators to obtain a special tank vehicle endorsement on their commercial driver’s licenses (CDLs).
 This endorsement should mean drivers have additional training on tanker truck safety in Utah.
 Victims can hold operators liable if they do not exercise caution hauling these unstable loads.